Rawhiti Cave: History and tourism

 Rawhiti Cave was originally formed some one million years ago, before Dry River cut the valley deeper to its present position.
-The original cave roof has collapsed long ago, forming a massive self-supporting dome leading down to a steep-sided pit formed of loose debris.
+The original cave roof collapsed long ago, forming a massive self-supporting dome leading down to a steep-sided pit formed of loose debris.

 In the early 1900s, Darcy Manson, son of the landowner, cut a track to the cave and took people there on tours until the late 1920s.
 He named the cave Rawhiti, Māori for "sunrise", due to the winter sun shining right to the back of the cave.
 From 1955 to 2000, the cave was owned by the Baird family, who provided daily tours on demand.
 In 2000, the cave's ownership changed to Heritage New Zealand, and the Baird Reserve area is now managed by the Department of Conservation NZ, its 150 ha split into the adjacent Dry River Scenic Reserve and Rawhiti Caves Scenic Reserve.

 The track to Rawhiti Cave starts at an informal car park on private farm land and leads into the Dry River valley for 30 minutes, followed by a 30-minute uphill zigzag track to the cave entrance.
 The viewing platform inside the cave entrance includes information panels and is still well enough lit that no torches are needed.
 This is one of very few such caves that is open free of charge to the general public, hence visitors are urged to stick to the path to avoid damaging the fragile environment inside the cave.